aerospike/aerospike-document-lib/README.md

 Object objectFromDB = documentClient.get(TEST_AEROSPIKE_KEY, documentBinName, jsonPath);
 ```

-### Multiple document bins
+## Multiple document bins

 Starting at version `1.1.0` there is a new feature called multiple document bins.

-You can have multiple documents - each stored in a different bin, all documents have the same structure but not the same data,
+You can have multiple documents - each stored in a different bin, all documents have the same structure but not the same data.

-an example of a use-case can be storing events, each document contains events for a specific amount of time - for example, a week, and now you
+Example of a use-case can be storing events, each document contains events for a specific amount of time - for example, a week, and now you
 have the ability to use Document API operations (including JSONPath queries) on multiple documents (with the same structure) at once
-using a single Aerospike operate() command under the hood which saves boilerplate code and server resources.
+using a single Aerospike operate() command under the hood which saves server resources boilerplate code.

-#### How it looks
+### How it looks

 Consider the following JSON documents: